Albert Einstein’s life

 The only invention he is credited with is the refrigerator.
 He invented a refrigerator in 1926 with Leo Szilard, one of his students.
 In order to operate the refrigerator, all that was required was a heat source.
 He obtained a patent for this invention of his.

 At the time of his death, Albert Einstein was 76 years old.
-He died on April 18, 1955 in Princeton Hospital.
+He died early in the morning April 18, 1955 in Princeton Hospital.
 Einstein was cremated.
 His ashes were discarded at an unknown location.

 What did Albert Einstein die from?